Manoj Bajpayee

 Manoj Bajpayee (born 23 April 1969), also transliterated as Manoj Bajpai, is an Indian actor who predominantly works in Hindi cinema.
-He is the recipient of numerous accolades including four National Film Awards, four Filmfare Awards, and two Asia Pacific Screen Awards.
-In 2019, he was awarded the Padma Shri.
+He has appeared in over 70 films.
+A prolific actor of Indian cinema, he is the recipient of numerous accolades including four National Film Awards, four Filmfare Awards, and two Asia Pacific Screen Awards, making him one of the finest actors in Indian cinema.
+2019, he was awarded the Padma Shri by the Government of India.

 Born in a small village in Bihar, Bajpayee aspired to become an actor since childhood.
-He relocated to Delhi at the age of seventeen, and applied for the National School of Drama, only to be rejected four times.
+He relocated to Delhi at the age of seventeen, and applied for the National School of Drama, was rejected four times.
 He continued to do theatre while studying in college.
 Bajpayee made his feature film debut with minor roles in Drohkaal (1994) and Bandit Queen (both 1994).
 He had his breakthrough playing a gangster in Ram Gopal Varma's 1998 crime drama Satya, for which he won the National Film Award for Best Supporting Actor and Filmfare Critics Award for Best Actor.
 He then acted in films such as Kaun?
 (1999) and Shool (1999).
 For the latter, he won his second Filmfare Critics Award for Best Actor.

 Bajpayee won the Special Jury National Award for Pinjar (2003).
 This was followed by a series of brief, unnoticed roles in films that failed to propel his career forward.
-He then played a greedy politician in the political thriller Raajneeti (2010).
-In 2012, Bajpayee played the lead role in Gangs of Wasseypur.
+His reassurance marked with supporting role in political thriller Raajneeti (2010).
+In 2012, Bajpayee received widespread acclaim for the lead role in Gangs of Wasseypur.
 His next roles were as a Naxalite in Chakravyuh (2012), and a CBI officer in Special 26 (2013).
 In 2016, he portrayed Professor Ramchandra Siras, in Hansal Mehta's biographical drama Aligarh, for which he won his third Filmfare Critics Award for Best Actor and the Best Actor Award at the Asia Pacific Screen Awards.
 He won the National Film Award for Best Actor for his performance in the film Bhonsle.
 He also won the Filmfare OTT Award for Best Actor for the thriller series The Family Man (2021–present).

 Early and personal life

-Bajpayee was born in a Hindu Brahmin family on 23 April 1969 in a small village called Belwa near the city Bettiah in West Champaran, Bihar.
+Manoj Bajpayee was born in a Kanyakubja Brahmin family of Bihar on 23 April 1969 in a small village called Belwa near the city Bettiah in West Champaran, Bihar.
 He is the second child among his five other siblings, and was named after actor Manoj Kumar.
 One of his younger sisters Poonam Dubey, is a fashion designer in the film industry.
 His father was a farmer and his mother was a housewife.
 As a son of a farmer, Bajpayee would do farming during their vacation.
 Since childhood, he wanted to become an actor.